Zilliqa/scilla/INSTALL.md

 necessary dependencies available.

-## Installing opam packages
+## Installing OPAM packages

-### If you just installed opam package manager
+### If you just installed OPAM package manager

-#### Initialize opam
+#### Initialize OPAM
 ```shell
 opam init --compiler=4.06.1 --yes
 ```
-Note: the initializer will change your shell configuration to setup the environment opam needs to work.
+Note: the initializer will change your shell configuration to setup the environment OPAM needs to work.
 You can remove `--yes` from the above command to manually control that process.

-#### Setup your current shell to work with opam
+#### Setup your current shell to work with OPAM
 ```shell
 eval $(opam env)
 ```

-#### Install Scilla dependencies using opam
+#### Install Scilla dependencies using OPAM
 ```shell
 cd PROJECT_DIR    # go inside your Scilla project directory
 opam install ./scilla.opam --deps-only --with-test